-Nokia: Software glitch draining some Lumia batteries
+Nokia: software glitch draining some Lumia batteries

-Some versions of Nokia's Lumia 800, the first flagship smartphone from the Finnish company using Microsoft Corp's Windows Phone operating system, have a software glitch that drains the batteries.
+Dec 20 Some versions of Nokia's NOK1V.HE Lumia 800, the first flagship smartphone from the Finnish company using Microsoft Corp's (MSFT.O) Windows Phone operating system, have a software glitch that drains the batteries.

 "We can now confirm that, while the battery in the devices is fine, in some variants a software problem is preventing the phone from accessing the full battery capacity," a company spokesman said.